ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/active/roadmap_SpecializedFileHandling_25.md

 85. Implemented visual indicators for files with specialized handling capabilities
 86. Created contextual menus for file-specific operations
 87. Implemented DICOM file interpreter with metadata extraction and preview/thumbnail generation
-88. Created FHIR viewer integration for DICOM files
+88. Created OHIF viewer integration for DICOM files
-89. Updated file browser to identify DICOM files and provide FHIR viewer access
+89. Updated file browser to identify DICOM files and provide OHIF viewer access

 The roadmap is divided into four phases: